nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 ## Afterword

 I had a great time visiting the locations from Yuru Camp Season 3 and I can only recommend it to other fans of the series.
-The area is very beautiful and the train ride is already worth it.
-Ideally you should plan for a night at one of the Onsen in the area to fully enjoy the experience or you can come with a car or motorbike and camp at Abt Ichishiro Campinground for a more Yuru Camp like experience.
-I hope you enjoyed this little trip report and maybe it will inspire you to visit the area yourself.
+The area is very beautiful, and the train ride alone is worth it in my opininon.
+Ideally, you should stay for a night in the area for a more relaxed experience.
+I hope you enjoyed this little trip report, and maybe it will inspire you to visit the area yourself.
-If I have the chance I would love to visit the Ōigawa again and maybe stay a night at one of the Onsen or camp at Abt-Ichishiro like Rin and Nadeshiko.
+If I have the chance, I would love to visit the Ōigawa again and maybe stay a night at one of the Onsen or camp at Abt-Ichishiro Campground.

-Also, I want to visit the Hōrai Bridge nearby, it also appeared in the anime and is apparently the world's longest wooden pedestrian bridge.
+Also, I didn't get to visit the Hōrai Bridge nearby, which I want to do next time.
+It also appeared in the anime and is apparently the world's longest wooden pedestrian bridge.

 ---

-That was a long post with a lot of pictures, but I hope you enjoyed it.
+That was a long post with a lot of pictures, but I hope you found it interesting.

-And as always let's end with some links to other people's reports:
+As always, let's end with some links to other people's reports:

 - <https://forum.gamer.com.tw/Co.php?bsn=47411&sn=3016>
 - <https://www.youtube.com/watch?v=1bwo3339TRI>